ivan-korobkov/pdef/docs/http-rpc.md

         Else if the argument is @query:
             Get it from the request query string.
         Else:
-            If the parts are empty:
+            If the remaining path segments are empty:
                 Return HTTP 404, 'Method not found, wrong number of arguments'.
-            Remove the first string from the parts as an argument.
+            Get the next segment from the remaining segments as an argument.

-        Url-decode it using the UTF-8 encoding.
-        If the expected argument type is a string:
-            Add the quotes back to the argument to get a valid JSON string.
+        Url-decode the argument.
+If the expected argument type is a string, enclose it in quotes to get a valid JSON string.
-        Parse the argument as a JSON string.
-        Add it to the arguments list;
+        Parse the argument from a JSON string and add it to the arguments lists.

     Create a new invocation of the method with the parsed arguments.
     Add it to the invocation chain.

     If the method is terminal (returns a data type or is void):
-        Assert that the parts are empty.
+        Assert that the remaining path segments are empty.
         Otherwise return HTTP 404, 'Wrong invocation chain'.
     Else:
         The method is not terminal, so it must return an interface.
         Set the interface to the method result and continue.

-All parts are consumed.
+All path segements are consumed.
 If the invocation chain is empty:
     return HTTP 404, 'Methods required'